 PR: “All businesses are now required to have adequate procedures in place to prevent staff and anyone else who works on their behalf – such as agents – from giving or receiving bribes.
 Importantly, this includes anyone representing the business overseas.

 "The question of whether you are effected by the Act will depend on what your firm does.
-If you do foreign business and large value contractual work requiring governmental consents then it will almost certainly have an effect on you.
+If you do foreign business and large value contractual work requiring governmental consents, then it will almost certainly have an effect on you.
 For firms dealing with consumers, such as retailers, it won’t have much effect at all.

 “If you deal with foreign companies or officials in some countries, it was previously the norm to pay fees to facilitate what government officials should do anyway and to speed up the process — it wasn't even frowned upon.
-However, the Bribery Act now applies to UK firms which trade abroad which means that such facilitating payments are likely to be considered a bribe.
+However, the Bribery Act now applies to UK firms which trade abroad meaning that such facilitating payments are likely to be considered a bribe.

 Popular content on doing business abroad: